dusty-nv/jetson-inference/README.md

 # Deploying Deep Learning
 Welcome to our instructional guide for inference and realtime [vision DNN library](#api-reference) for NVIDIA **[Jetson Nano / TX1 / TX2 / Xavier NX / AGX Xavier / AGX Orin](https://developer.nvidia.com/embedded-computing)**.
 This project uses **[TensorRT](https://developer.nvidia.com/tensorrt)** for efficiently deploying models onto GPUs.

 Supported vision primitives include [`imageNet`](docs/imagenet-console-2.md) for image classification, [`detectNet`](docs/detectnet-console-2.md) for object detection, [`segNet`](docs/segnet-console-2.md) for semantic segmentation, [`poseNet`](docs/posenet.md) for pose estimation, and [`actionNet`](docs/actionnet.md) for action recognition.
-Examples are provided for streaming from live camera feed and processing images.
+Examples are provided for streaming from live camera feeds and making webapp frontends with WebRTC.
 See the **[API Reference](#api-reference)** section for detailed reference documentation of the C++ and Python libraries.

 <img src="https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/deep-vision-primitives.jpg">

-Follow the [Hello AI World](#hello-ai-world) tutorial for running inference and transfer learning onboard your Jetson, including collecting your own datasets and training your own models.
-It covers image classification, object detection, semantic segmentation, pose estimation, and mono depth.
+Follow the [Hello AI World](#hello-ai-world) tutorial for running inference and transfer learning onboard your Jetson, including collecting your own datasets, training your own models with PyTorch, and deploying them with TensorRT.

 ### Table of Contents